Restore Accidentally Deleted Apps on iPhone & iPad

 Many apps also store data in iCloud so restoring them through the App Store like this will also usually restore their accompanying data – unless it was specifically removed when the app was deleted.
 That can also apply for games and Game Center scores, again, unless it was specifically removed as well when the app was deleted.

-How to Restore the Deleted Apps Through a Purchased List
+How to Restore Deleted Apps in iOS Through a Purchased List

 - Open “App Store” and choose “Updates” followed by going to the “Purchased” section at the bottom of the screen